-Our proofs heavily use and partly extend a technical machinery developed rather recently.
-This includes Lieb-Robinson bounds for interacting fermions \cite{NSY,BD}, the so called spectral-flow or quasi-adiabatic evolution \cite{HW, BMNS}, an adiabatic theorem for local observables in interacting lattice systems \cite{BDF}, and its extension to intensive quantities and super-adiabatic tracking in \cite{MT1}.

 The structure of the paper is as follows.
-In Section~\ref{sec:frame} we introduce the mathematical framework, which is mostly standard.
-While the concept of slowly varying potentials is, in principle, also standard, its definition for systems of varying size requires some care.
-Moreover, we need a crucial lemma, Lemma~\ref{lemma:Vcomm}, that states the commutators of arbitrary quasi-local operators with slowly varying potentials are small and quasi-local.
-In Section~\ref{sec:NEASS} we state our main results concerning the NEASS for time-independent Hamiltonians and briefly discuss, as an application, the derivation of Kubo's formula for the Hall conductivity.
-Section~\ref{sec:spacetime} contains the general adiabatic theorem, which, since it is an adiabatic theorem exploiting the slow variation of the Hamiltonian both in space and as a function of time, we call a space-time adiabatic theorem.
-The proof can be roughly divided into three steps.
-The proof of the space-time adiabatic expansion is the content of Section~\ref{sec:stae}, the proof of the adiabatic theorem itself is given in Section~\ref{sec:proofAdiabatic}, and the proof of the asymptotic expansion of the NEASS can be found in Section~\ref{proposition:expand:proof}.
-In Appendix~\ref{app:Vlemma} we prove Lemma~\ref{lemma:Vcomm} about commutators with slowly varying potentials, while in the Appendices~\ref{app:tech} and \ref{app:qli} we collect without proofs a number of technical lemmas that need to be slightly adapted from other sources.
+In Section~\ref{sec:frame} we introduce the mathematical framework for quasi-local operators and extend it to partly localised quasi-local operators.
+While the concept of slowly varying potentials is not new, its definition for systems of varying size requires some care.
+Moreover, we formulate a crucial lemma, Lemma~\ref{lemma:Vcomm}, that states that commutators of arbitrary quasi-local operators with slowly varying potentials are small and quasi-local.
+In Section~\ref{sec:NEASS} we state those results concerning the NEASS that are required for the proof of linear response theory in Section~\ref{sec:LinearResponse}.
+Section~\ref{sec:spacetime} contains the general adiabatic theorem, Theorem~\ref{theorem:Adi}, which we call a space-time adiabatic theorem, since it exploits the slow variation of the Hamiltonian both in space and as a function of time.
+Its proof is divided into two parts.
+The proof of the space-time adiabatic expansion is the content of Section~\ref{sec:stae}, the proof of the adiabatic theorem itself is given in Section~\ref{sec:proofAdiabatic}.
+The asymptotic expansion of the NEASS is stated in Proposition~\ref{proposition:expand} and proved in Section~\ref{proposition:expand:proof}.
+All statements of Section~\ref{sec:NEASS} follow as corollaries of the more general space-time adiabatic theory of Section~\ref{sec:spacetime}.
+In Appendix~\ref{app:Vlemma} we prove Lemma~\ref{lemma:Vcomm} about commutators with slowly varying potentials, while in the Appendices~\ref{app:tech} we collect without proofs a number of technical lemmas from other sources that need to be slightly adapted.
+Finally, Appendix~\ref{app:qli} briefly discusses the local inverse of the Liouvillian and how to extend its mapping properties to slowly varying potentials.

-{\bf Acknowledgements:} I am grateful to Domenico Monaco for his involvement in a closely related joint project.
+{\bf Acknowledgements:} I am grateful to Giovanna Marcelli, Domenico Monaco, and Gianluca Panati for their involvement in a closely related joint project.
+I would like to thank Horia Cornean, Vojkan Jaksic, J\"urg Fr\"ohlich, and Marcello Porta for very valuable discussions and comments.
 This work was supported by the German Science Foundation within the Research Training Group 1838.